-My designs are a composite of my observations and experiences; the world I see and feel around me — from Incan to industrial architecture, arch bridges, art deco motifs, and weathered colonial facades.
+My designs are a composite of my observations and experiences; the world I see and feel around me —from Incan to industrial architecture, arch bridges, art deco motifs and weathered facades.
 I like old things.
 Age conveys a sense of character and quality that withstands the test of time, like a rich patina on metal or wood.

 I am equally inspired by the natural world.
 Spending time in nature opens up space for creative contemplation.
 There is a rustic quality present in my work that comes from my love of the outdoors.

 With an experimental and sometimes unconventional approach to processes, I strive to produce pieces with a dynamic expressiveness, as original and distinct as the wearers themselves.